itsneufox/SussyScript/README.md

 ## What is SussyScript?

 SussyScript is a cursed amogus themed macro include built on top of PAWN for SA-MP/open.mp.
-It replaces boring traditional keywords with sus Among Us terminology, making your code unreadable and absolutely chaotic.
+It replaces boring traditional keywords with sus amogus terminology, making your code unreadable and absolutely chaotic.

 ## Installation